chat-sdk/chat-sdk-android/README.md

 2. You can switch the backend your app uses.
 Imagine that you decide to start off with the Firebase version of the Chat SDK but at some point you decide that you want to switch to using an XMPP server.
 Usually, this would require a full rewrite of the messaging client but with the Chat SDK it can be achieved by changing one line of code!

-If you want more details about writing a custom network adapter you can email us at [team@chatsdk.co](mailto:team@chatsdk.co).
+If you want more details about writing a custom network adapter you can email us at [team@sdk.chat](mailto:team@sdk.chat).

 ## The license